Browse by Medical Category

 The MGH Flow Cytometry research laboratories are located on the MGH campus in Simches 3.434 and CNY-5 .
 These hospital core resources will entertain research collaborations from throughout the pathology laboratories and greater hospital and university.
-The CNY flow laboratory, overseen by Dr. R. Mylvaganam, R. Ravichandran and C. Luo, contain a FACSAria II sorter, LSR-2, Fortessa and FACSFusion sorter for BSL2+ operations.
-The laboratory is slated to have a Helios Mass Cytometer in 2017.
+The CNY flow laboratory, overseen by Dr. R. Mylvaganam, contains a FACSAria II sorter, LSR-2 Fortessa, FACSFusion sorter for BSL2+ operations and a Helios Mass Cytometer.
 The Simches flow and imaging laboratory contains a DiVa cell sorter and LSR-2 operated by D. Dombkowski.
 A FACSFusion sorter permits BSL2+ sorting in that facility, as well.
 This laboratory also contains an Amnis ISX mkII imaging flow cytometer which permits bright-field and fluorescent visual analysis of immunophenotyped cells, run by S. Mordecai.
 The clinical flow cytometry laboratory is located on Warren 5 on the MGH campus in Boston.
 Two FACSCanto-IIs are available at that site.

 CHARLESTOWN NAVY YARD:Ravi Mylvaganam, PhD Research Laboratory ManagerChristina Luo, Research Technician IIHiranmayi Ravichandran, Research Technician IIRachel Servis, Research Technician I